Ahsan Vows To Revive Pakistan’s Sports - UrduPoint

 The minister said Pakistanis were second to none in the world in terms of intelligence and hard work.
 However, he was of the view that despite having a population of 250 million, Pakistan failed to qualify for even five sports in the Olympics.

-Ending doping in sports in Pakistan is a top priority, he stressed, adding that despite funds being allocated for National Games in 2016 and 2017, the event did not take place.
+Ending doping in sports in Pakistan, was a top priority, he stressed, adding that despite funds being allocated for National Games in 2016 and 2017, the event did not take place.

 Ahsan said that he was imprisoned in the previous government of Pakistan Tehreek-e-Insaf (PTI) for building Narowal Sports City.
 "Sports should be kept away from politics," he said.